The Sorceress' Revolt

 “You’re Ryū Gen’s sworn brother, right?
 That’s hard to tell.
 I would have thought a real monk like you would be able to peel back my devilish disguise.”
 He laughed.
 “Though I guess the same could be said for many of the monks who live in this temple.”

 Kei Kai said all this because he knew exactly who Tanshi was, and that he had a strong connection to Ryū Gen. Kei Kai hadn’t revealed anything about his methods, but Tanshi understood that Kei Kai had assumed the name and face of a well-known monk—and that he wasn’t actually that monk.
-It was an impressive feat, if a bit unsettling.
+It was quite a feat, if a bit unsettling.
 He was no closer to understanding the person he was talking to.

 “This isn’t something I get to say very often, but I will ‘cuz it’s just you,” Kei Kai said.
 “This temple is an ideal strategic position.
 The salt smugglers unload here and we store it all in the cellar.
 But we’re also a real temple that gives blessings and takes donations.
 There’s nothing suspicious about our operations at all, at least on the surface of things.
 Our information network is top-notch; the Imperial Guard can hardly tie their shoes without us knowing, and they don’t know a thing about us.
 All we have to do is look legit and the authorities pass us right by.”